 For the Assembly:

 - Place a cake layer on a cake plate.
-Top with 1¼ cup frosting, and spread into an even layer to the edge of the cake.
+Top with 1¼ cups of frosting, and spread into an even layer to the edge of the cake.
 Repeat with another cake layer and frosting.
 Top with the remaining cake layer.
 Spread the remaining frosting on the top and sides of the cake, saving about 1 cup for piping on the top, if desired.
 Garnish with toasted coconut, pecans, and rolled cookies, if desired.
 Keep the cake refrigerated until ready to serve.
 Keep any leftover, loosely covered, in the fridge for up to 1 week.

 Notes